Australia CV Writing Guide

 Check the spelling and grammar of your Australia CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in the English language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Australia CV Info

-If your Australia cover letter and Australia CV are ready, distribute them through the job search services to your prospective employers.
-When your Australia job search have been successful apply for the Australia visa & Australia work permit and start preparing for the Australia job interview.
+If your Australia cover letter and Australia CV are ready, distribute them to your prospective employers.
+When your Australia job search has been successful apply for the Australia visa & Australia work permit and start preparing for the Australia job interview.

 Good luck with your Australia CV!